 - The business mentor has previous personal experience of the mentee’s aspect of work.
-A business coach, however, does not need to have an own experience of the kind of work the coachee is engaged in.
+A business coach, however, does not need to have their own experience of the kind of work the coachee is engaged in.

 - The primary priority of a business mentor is to support the development of skills that are not just relevant for the mentees in their present job, but also for the future.
 On the other hand for a business coach, the biggest priority is to improve performance that has a positive influence on the current job.

-Also, take into consideration that these days, many people look for coaching or mentoring services in the online sphere.
-Accordingly, many education providers get a significant amount of revenue, regardless of the industry they are engaged in.
 So, do not be late, go digital, reach a wider market, and help more mentees or coachees to get their right path to success.
 Good luck!